 The amount of memory consumed by your application has a major impact on how well the application performs.
-The larger the amount of memory allocated, the more likely it is that the application will run slowly and scale poorly.
+The larger the amount of memory allocated, the more likely it is that the application runs slowly and scale poorly.

 Leaked memory-the allocation of memory that is not reclaimed-can bloat your application's RAM footprint.
-Automatic garbage collection relieves you of the responsibility to explicitly free the objects that you create, so memory is not "leaked" in the classic C++ sense, but it is still possible to retain references to objects that the program will never use again.
+Automatic garbage collection relieves you of the responsibility to explicitly free the objects that you create, so memory is not "leaked" in the classic C++ sense, but it is still possible to retain references to objects that the program never uses.